|

 dominant is a powerful physical statement of who is who in the relationship.

-It can also be a ritual of communion in that it's focus may be to bring the
+It can also be a ritual of communion in that it's focus may be to bring

 two people closer together.
 The intense physical sensations often inspire